LSDtopotools/lsdfailtools/python_foresee/README.md

 * **Sentinel interferometry** :  Shapefile containing a time series of displacement derived from an ISBAS analysis of Sentinel-1 images.
-For further information on the data format access the file: FORESEE_D2.3_TimeSeries_sentinel1_CaseStudy2.pdf.
+Projection: UTM Zone 33N Datum WGS84 (EPGS 32633).

+The fields contained in the shapefile are:
+* EASTING, Easting coordinate in UTM Zone32N Datum WGS84 [m]
+* NORTHING, Northing coordinate in UTM Zone32N Datum WGS84 [m]
+* VEL, mean velocity of displacement [mm/year]
+* STDDEV_VEL, standard deviation of the mean velocity of displacement [mm/year]
+* Dyyyymmdd, displacement per date, where yyyy is the year, mm is the month and dd is the day of measure [mm]

 * **Cosmo-SKYMed interferometry**: Shapefiles containing a time series of displacement derived from PSP-IfSAR analysis of COSMO-SkyMed images.
 Ascending, descending, East-West and Vertical components required.
-For further information on the data format for each of the components, access the files: FORESEE_D2.7_TimeSeries_A_CSK_CaseStudy2.pdf, FORESEE_D2.7_TimeSeries_D_CSK_CaseStudy2.pdf, FORESEE_D2.7_TimeSeries_EW_CSK_CaseStudy2.pdf, FORESEE_D2.7_TimeSeries_VERT_CSK_CaseStudy2.pdf.
+Projection: UTM Zone 33N Datum WGS84 (EPGS 32633).

+The fields contained in the shapefile are:
+* CODE, unique measure identification
+* HEIGHT, height of the measure [m]
+* H_STDEV, standard deviation of the height [m]
+* VEL, mean velocity of displacement [mm/year]
+* V_STDEV, standard deviation of the mean velocity of displacement [mm/year]
+* ACCEL, acceleration of the time series [mm/year2]
+* COHE, quality of the measure between 0 (low) and 1 (hight)
+* Dyyyymmdd, displacement per date, where yyyy is the year, mm is the month and dd is the day of measure [mm]

 * **Area of Interest**: Polygon shapefile outlining the area of interest where the calibration and validation points will be sampled from.
 Required projection: EPSG 4326